Buranch/Neaea/README.md

 A simple Server-Client Archetectural Application

-- it's a clone of the Popular NEAEA exam result website.  where students input their ID and see thier exam result.
+It's a clone of the Popular NEAEA exam result website.  where students input their ID and see thier exam result.

--Allso it has admin panel where the official's add and edit student results.
+Also it has admin panel where the official's add and edit student results.

 Architectural Design
 -It's Client-Server app.